Travel & Safety plan

 Arriving early at the train station.
 Taking train 21 from place at 8:30am to place.
 Will be back home at the central station on Thursday around 2pm.

-The goal of a documented safety plan is to visualise the thinking, routines and experiences that can form the basis for conscious decisions in case of emergency.
+The goal of a documented safety plan is to establish the thinking, routines and experiences that can form the basis for conscious decisions in case of emergency.
 Safety work is a continuous process that demands self-insight and living knowledge based on experience.

 Main responsibility: Daniel Vilhelmsson Wesén